This is part II of the tutorial series on building a Balancing Bot environment in OpenAI Gym, discussing implementation details of the

 Env subclass does, getting a working Gym+Baselines+pyBullet experiment at the end.
 It’s good fun to watch the little bot learning to balance, but there are so much more to explore!

 Do you have any questions or comments regarding this tutorial?
-If so, share your experience in the comments below!
+Ask and share in the comments below!